jcurl/RJCP.DLL.CrashReporter/docs/crashreporterapp.md

 * The log file `CrashDump.xml` and `CrashDump.xsl` is in the current directory.
   Inspecting the contents should contain a single trace line indicating the program has started.
-* There should be a new log file in `%LOCALAPPDATA%\CrashDumps`, the precise name is printed to the console output.
+* There should be a new log file in `.\CrashDumps`, the precise name is printed to the console output.
 Open this file and ensure that there is a crash dump (Windows only) and that information about the exception is logged in addition in the XML file.
 The exception should be printed twice:
   * An `Information` for the `FirstChanceException`, and `Critical` for an `UnhandledException` (it's critical as the program is about to end).
   * The `Source` should be the `CrashReportApp` as the application provided this